-Cypella is a genus in the Iridaceae with about 15 species native from Mexico to Argentina.
-Species in this genus have scaly bulbs and sword-shaped leaves with yellow, blue, or purple flowers.
-There are species that some consider to be in this genus and others include in the genus Hesperoxiphion.
+Cypella Herb. is a genus in the Iridaceae with about 37 species native to South America.
+Species in this genus have scaly bulbs and sword-shaped leaves with yellow, blue/purple, orange, and white flowers.
+Some of the previous named species are in 2025 considered to belong in the genera Alophia, Cipura, Hesperoxiphion, Larentia, Mastigostyla, Phalocallis, and Trimezia.

-Cypella aquatilis is found in Brazil in areas periodically inundated.
 Photos 1 and 2 by Germán Roitman, 3-6 by Martin Bohnet.
-Photo 6 shows a bulbill which they produce in about every axilla of the flowering stem - one can see the root tip emerging.
+Photo 6 shows a bulbill which they produce in about every axilla of the flowering stem; one can see the root tip emerging.

 Cypella hauthalii is native to Argentina.
 There are two subspecies.
 Plants are winter growers native to grassland with semi-shaded conditions (Rogan Roth).